Investing, interest rates, and the inflation correlation

 Well, as mentioned earlier, inflation can lead to higher or lower interest rates, as directed by the BoC.
 If inflation creeps up too high, the BoC may raise rates.
 And interest rates can affect equities and fixed income.

-When considering (equity) asset holdings, Robert has a few tips.
+When considering (equity) asset holdings, Matthew has a few tips.

 If you hold fixed-term investments, such as bonds and GICs, you’ll need to employ different strategies.